microsoft/genaiscript/docs/src/content/docs/reference/scripts/parsers.md

 ## TOML

-The `parsers.TOML` function parses for the [TOML format](https://toml.io/).
+The `parsers.TOML` function parses the [TOML format](https://toml.io/).
-TOML is more friendly to the LLM tokenizer than JSON.
-TOML is commonly used in configuration files.
+TOML is more friendly to the LLM tokenizer than JSON and is commonly used in configuration files.

 ```toml